heilingbrunner/vscode-hp42s-free42/README.md

 The formatter prepares the code for encoding.
 It will replace all abbreviations, which are used for ascii text editing.
 When using __Visual Studio Code__, the code is displayed in UTF8, though all original characters of the HP42S/free42 can be displayed correct.

+> __However when I enter a program manually into a real calculator it helps to have line numbers.
+If I miss a command it helps to find the error.__

 Right-click in the editor to get the context menu, then select menu `Format Document` or press keyboard-shortcut __Win__: `SHIFT+ALT+F`/ __Linux__: `SHIFT+ALT+F`/ __Mac-OSX__: `⇧⌥F`.

 ![Document Formatter](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/document-formatter.gif)